 The main microbial components of shrimp farming systems are the water, the soil, and the shrimp gut microbiota.
 Lallemand Animal Nutrition has developed in-feed probiotics and bioremediation solutions that can help target the modulation of gut and water microbiota, respectively.
 In turn, it helps secure shrimp farming outcomes.
 What is their real impact on these microbial ecosystems?
 Thanks to metagenomics, recent studies conducted by the Lallemand Monogastric Center of Excellence help us to answer some practical questions often asked by shrimp farmers in hatcheries and nurseries.

-Using the amplicon sequencing technique as a metagenomic approach, it was possible to assess the changes in gut and water microbiota induced by the different microbial solutions and the results on performance.
+Using amplicon sequencing1 technique as a metagenomic approach, it was possible to assess the changes in gut and water microbiota induced by the different microbial solutions and the consequences on performance.
 Here, the application of state-of-the-art genomic techniques enabled researchers to answer practical questions related to positive microbiota management in shrimp farming:

-- Do probiotic and bioremediation products reduce the prevalence of undesirable bacteria and enhance beneficial ones?
-Yes, both in the nursery and hatchery phase.
+- Do probiotic and bioremediation products reduce the prevalence of undesirable bacteria?
+Yes.

 - Are all probiotic and bioremediation products acting the same way?
 No.

-The Lallemand solutions were more effective at enriching the shrimp gut in beneficial microbial groups, and at reducing the relative abundance of undesirable bacteria than the alternative ones.
-This emphasizes the importance of strain specificity in microbial-based products.
+When comparing Lallemand products and the alternative products, it appears that the Lallemand solutions were more effective at maintaining the shrimp gut with beneficial microbial groups, and, as a result, at reducing the relative abundance of undesirable bacteria.
+This emphasizes the importance of strain specificity in microbial based products.

 - Finally, does this translate into performance?
 Yes.

-As a result of improved water and intestinal microbiota, end-point body weight, feed conversion ratio (FCR), and survival improved in the LAL group compared to the COMP group in the nursery phase.
+End-point body weight, feed conversion ratio (FCR) and survival were improved in the LAL group compared to the COMP group in the nursery phase as a result of good water quality and balanced intestinal microbiota.
 The LAL group yielded better and more consistent performance.